taubman33/react-router/README.md

 > Another benefit of using a callback in the render prop is that it preserves context, allowing us to pass down data and functions into `SearchContainer` in the same way as we have done previously.

 ## You do: Set up React Router and Add a Second Route
 Using the above instructions as a guide, set up React Router in your own application.
 Once you have the setup described above, create a new component named `Results`, import it into `App.js`, and set up a `Link` and `Route` for it in `App's` render method.
 Have the `Results` component simply display the `translation` property in `App`'s state.
+Finally, remove the `translation` data from the `SearchContainer` component (as we are now rendering it in `Results`).

 <details>
 <summary><strong>Solution</strong></summary>